LiliaTs/myRepo/README.md

 # myRepo

-# Multi-domain and cross-lingual opinion mining for english, greek reviews of several domains and tweets.
+# Multi-domain and cross-lingual opinion mining for english, greek reviews of several domains and tweets with nltk and sklearn.